The New Whittle Laboratory will act as the UK’s Integrated Technology Accelerator

 To accelerate the path to zero carbon flight there are two major challenges.
 First, the length of time required for aerospace technology development (currently around 6-8 years for a single technology).
 Second, the fact that the siloed nature of many research institutes is not well suited to the highly multidisciplinary approach required to overcome to the technical and social barriers involved.

-The new Whittle Laboratory in Cambridge has been designed as an Integrated Technology Accelerator creating a facility without boundaries for a unique community of researchers, students, companies and entrepreneurs with unrivalled reputations for science, engineering and innovation.
+The new The New Whittle Labratory at Cambridge West Innovation District has been designed as an Integrated Technology Accelerator creating a facility without boundaries for a unique community of researchers, students, companies and entrepreneurs with unrivalled reputations for science, engineering and innovation.
 Their shared vision is for a zero-carbon future for aviation.
 The radical approach that has been adopted can reduce technology development cycles from years to weeks, and by co-locating multiple disciplines around a single challenge it can address complex systems barriers and dramatically cut the delivery time.
 This offers the potential to halve the time to achieve zero carbon flight and the ability to take solutions to scale at speed.

 Zero carbon flight is one of the greatest sustainability challenges.
 Success in this arena can be scaled to other industries and problems.
 The new Whittle will house the UK National Centre for Propulsion and Power, a unique rapid test facility will be accessible by wide range of industries.
 The impact of the Whittle and its partners will therefore ripple out far beyond the aviation sector.